disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

 ### Task 3 - Review the Activity in Defender for Cloud Apps

-1. Return to the browswer running Microsoft Defender.
+1. Return to the browser running Microsoft Defender.

 2. Refresh the browser to ensure the most recent data is downloaded.